-- 1. Family Unification Program Vouchers: HHA will select from the Tenant-based Assistance Waiting List. - 2.
-Veterans Affairs Supportive Housing (VASH): HHA accepts VASH applicants as referrals in the order received from the Veterans Affairs administration. - 3.
+- 2. Veterans Affairs Supportive Housing (VASH): HHA accepts VASH applicants as referrals in the order received from the Veterans Affairs administration. - 3.
 Money Follows the Person (MFP) Vouchers: In keeping with the Secretary of HUD's Money Follows the Person initiative, HHA has a preference for up to 100 vouchers plus 20 new vouchers per year to persons with disabilities who are currently living in institutional settings (e.g. nursing homes or assisted living facilities) who wish to return to the community. - a.
 Because this is a targeted initiative, HHA will issue vouchers to MFP applicants (1) until 100 individuals are housed, or (2) when a MFP designated voucher preference is not in use.
 To be eligible, the individual must be able (with or without assistance and reasonable accommodation) to comply with the family obligations of the Housing Choice Voucher Program. - b.
 This initiative does not limit access for other applicants with disabilities. - 4.
-Non-Elderly Disabled: HHA will select from the Tenant-based Assistance Waiting List.
+Non-Elderly Disabled: HHA has an allocation of 50 Non-Elderly Disabled (NED) vouchers which enable non-elderly disabled families to lease affordable private housing of their choice.
+Only income eligible families whose head of household, spouse or co-head is non-elderly (under age 62) and disabled may receive a NED voucher.
+Families with only a minor child with a disability are not eligible.
+HHA will select from the Tenant-based Assistance Waiting List.